Men’s Australian Open Draw

 Outside of that, Swiss player Stanislas Wawrinka who’s seeded eighth in the tournament, is arguably Djokovic’s biggest threat on the way to the championship match.
 Although, with a 15-2 record against Wawrinka, we’re inclined to give Djokovic the edge.

 With the remaining three of the big four, Nadal, Federer and Murray all sitting in the top half, things are likely to get much more interesting.

-Nadal has some interesting matches on his road to the finals, including local Bernard Tomic in the first round as well as the acrobatic Gael Monfils, who he could likely meet in the third round.
+Nadal has some exciting matches on his road to the finals, including local Bernard Tomic in the first round as well as the acrobatic Gael Monfils, who he could likely meet in the third round.
 However, Nadal’s most challenging opponent en route to the finals would likely be 5th seed Del Potro, who he’d meet in the quarters.

-Roger Federer’s biggest early challenge would likely be tenth seed Fernando Verdasco in the third round, however things would get more challenging in the round of 16 with Jo-Wilfried Tsonga, and then finally Andy Murray in the quarters if he makes it that far.
+Roger Federer’s biggest early challenge would likely be tenth seed Fernando Verdasco in the third round.
+However, things would get more challenging in the round of 16 with Jo-Wilfried Tsonga, and then finally Andy Murray in the quarters if he makes it that far.